The Political Quarterly

-The Political Quarterly publishes articles on issues of public policy on the basis of knowledge of the most authoritative sources and expert opinions.
+The Political Quarterly publishes articles on politics and public policy on the basis of knowledge of the most authoritative sources and expert opinions.
 We do not set out sources or authorities in detail, nor aim to be technical or narrowly academic; rather, we intend to continue the journal’s tradition of publishing jargon-free articles written in plain English that are nevertheless challenging, intellectually demanding and innovative.
-A typical PQ article will discuss issues of practical importance, or offer background material or basic speculation that is directly relevant to these issues.
+A typical PQ article will discuss issues of contemporary importance, or offer background material or basic speculation that is directly relevant to these issues.

 Many of PQ’s readers are academics, but the journal aims to address the interests of a broad readership of policymakers, politicians, journalists, students and the informed public.
 While the UK is central to the journal's remit, we publish articles on domestic politics and policy around the globe, aiming to bring diverse perspectives to issues of general political interest.

-The journal contains various types of article, but most submitted papers will be of the standard length of around 5,000 words for inclusion in the main body of the journal.
+The journal contains various types of article, but most papers when submitted should be of the standard length of approximately 5,000 words for inclusion in the main body of the journal.
 However, the editors may occasionally make exceptions to this.
 Other types of article – such as those in themed groups or in the Reports and Surveys section – are normally commissioned separately.
 Reviews are normally commissioned by the Literary Editor, Donald Sassoon, to whom all books for review must be sent (firstname.lastname@example.org).